Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 <br/>

-### I first ran my css file trough a [CSS Validator](https://jigsaw.w3.org/css-validator/) without getting any errors.
+### I first ran my css file trough a [CSS Validator](https://jigsaw.w3.org/css-validator/) without finding any errors.

 <br/>

-### I then ran my html files trough a [HTML Validator](https://validator.w3.org/) and I got a few errors that I fixed.
+### I then ran my html files trough a [HTML Validator](https://validator.w3.org/) and I found a few errors that now is taken care of.

 <br/>

-- Index page was missing a heading and I fixed this by changing a paragraph to a heading.
+- The index page was missing a heading something I resolved by changing a paragraph to a heading.

-- Index page also had a spelling error in the carouselControls that I fixed.
+- The index page also had a spelling error in the carouselControls which is now corrected.

-- My navbar also had a spelling error that came from when I copied it and I fixed that as well.
+- There was also a spelling error in the navbar that I now have corrected.
+The error is from when I copied the text.

 <br/>